A Brief History of Rotation.org

 In 2005, our first official volunteer Board of Directors was formed and took over management and decision making at the site.

 In 2008, Rotation.org was incorporated as a non-profit.
-Ownership of the site was officially transferred from Neil to Rotation.org Inc. Later that year, Neil stepped into an advisory role to make room for new leaders.
+Ownership of the site was officially transferred from Neil to Rotation.org Inc. Later that year, Neil stepped off the Board and into an advisory role to make room for new leaders.

 In 2010, in order to help fund and expand the site, the Board started offering annual memberships through its Supporting Member program.